The Egg Donation Process

 Egg donation is the process of a fertile woman donating her eggs to a family to create embryos.
 The embryo(s) are then transferred into the intended mother’s uterus – or the uterus of a gestational surrogate – to carry the baby to term.

 Women choose to donate their eggs for reasons that go beyond financial incentives; they are dedicated to helping others have the families they hope for.
-Egg donors who work with reputable egg donor programs – such as Everie Egg Donation – are emotionally, mentally and physically prepared for the egg donation process.
+Egg donors who work with reputable egg donor programs are emotionally, mentally and physically prepared for the egg donation process.

 The Egg Donation Process